mynl/aggregate/docs/2_user_guides/2_x_re_pricing.rst

     :okwarning:

     a03 = build('agg Re:03 agg.Re:01 '
-                 'aggregate ceded to 6 x 24 and 6 x 30')
+                 'aggregate ceded to 6 xs 24 and 6 xs 30')
     a03.plot()
     @savefig DD_12x24a.png
     qd(a03)